Choccolocco, Alabama

 Choccolocco is an unincorporated community and census-designated place in Calhoun County, Alabama, United States.
-As of the 2010 census, its population was 2,804.
+As of the 2020 census, Choccolocco had a population of 2,838.
 It was founded in 1832.

 The name Choccolocco is an anglicization of the Creek words "chahko lago" ("big shoals") or "choko rakko" ("big house"); sources vary.

 The community gained brief notoriety in 2001 when The Daily Show aired a piece on the "Choccolocco Monster", a part of local folklore concerning sightings of a mysterious creature in the area in the late 1960s.
 An October 2001 article in the Anniston Star newspaper revealed that the creature was, in fact, local resident Neal Williamson.
 As a teenager, Williamson would don his costume (consisting of a cow skull and a sheet) and gain the attention of passing cars by jumping out of the woods onto the roadside, often startling motorists.

 Demographics

-Choccolocco first appeared on the 1890 U.S. Census as a town, but did not appear again until 2010 when it was made a census-designated place (CDP).
+Choccolocco first appeared on the 1890 U.S. Census as a town, but did not appear again until 2010 when it was listed as a census-designated place in the 2010 U.S. census.